-Reconstitution of Daptomycin for Injection Vial Daptomycin for injection is supplied in single-dose vials, each containing 500 mg daptomycin as a sterile, lyophilized powder.
-The contents of a daptomycin for injection vial should be reconstituted, using aseptic technique, to 50 mg/mL as follows:
+Reconstitution of Daptomycin for Injection Vial

+Daptomycin for Injection is supplied in single-dose vials, each containing 350 mg daptomycin as a sterile, lyophilized powder.
+The contents of a Daptomycin for Injection vial should be reconstituted, 5.6 Clostridium difficile-Associated Diarrhea using aseptic technique, to 50 mg/mL as follows:

-- To minimize foaming, AVOID vigorous agitation or shaking of the vial during or after reconstitution.
+To minimize foaming, AVOID vigorous agitation or shaking of the vial during or after reconstitution.
+Remove the polypropylene flip-off cap from the Daptomycin for Injection vial to expose the central portion of the rubber stopper.
+3. Wipe the top of the rubber stopper with an alcohol swab or other antiseptic solution and allow to dry.
+After cleaning, do not touch the rubber stopper or allow it to touch any other surface.

-Remove the polypropylene flip-off cap from the daptomycin for injection vial to expose the central portion of the rubber stopper.
-Wipe the top of the rubber stopper with an alcohol - swab or other antiseptic solution and allow to dry.
-After cleaning, do not touch the rubber stopper or allow it to touch any other surface. - Slowly transfer 10 mL of 0.9% sodium chloride injection through the center of the rubber stopper into the daptomycin for injection vial, pointing the transfer needle toward the wall of the vial.
-It is recommended that a beveled sterile transfer needle that is 21 gauge or smaller in diameter, or a needleless device is used pointing the transfer needle toward the wall of the vial - Ensure that all of the daptomycin for injection powder is wetted by gently rotating the vial.
-1. Allow the wetted product to stand undisturbed for - Gently rotate or swirl the vial contents for a few minutes, as needed, to obtain a completely reconstituted solution.
+Slowly transfer 7 mL of 0.9% sodium chloride injection through the center of the rubber stopper into the Daptomycin for Injection vial, pointing the transfer needle toward the wall of the vial.
+It is recommended that a beveled sterile transfer needle that is 21 gauge or smaller in diameter, or a needleless device is used, pointing the transfer needle toward the wall of the vial.
+5. Ensure that all of the Daptomycin for Injection powder is wetted by gently rotating the vial.
+1. Allow the wetted product to stand undisturbed for 10 minutes.

-Administration Instructions
+2. Gently rotate or swirl the vial contents for a few minutes, as needed, to obtain a completely Administration Instructions

 Parenteral drug products should be inspected visually for particulate matter prior to administration.

-Slowly remove reconstituted liquid (50 mg daptomycin/mL) from the vial using a beveled sterile needle that is 21 gauge or smaller in diameter.
-Administer as an intravenous injection or infusion as described below:
+Slowly remove reconstituted liquid (50 mg daptomycin/mL) from the vial using a beyeled sterile needle that is 21 gauge or smaller in diameter.
+Administer as an intravenous injection or infusion as described volume of the reconstituted Daptomycin for Injection (concentration of 50 mg/mL).